niladut/ros2-docker-workspace/README.md

       - "NVIDIA_VISIBLE_DEVICES=all"
       - "NVIDIA_DRIVER_CAPABILITIES=all"
       # - "ROS_DOMAIN_ID=25" # Optional: to choose ROS domain
-      # - "ROS_LOCALHOST_ONLY=0" # Optional: set to 1 if you want to present network communication
+      # - "ROS_LOCALHOST_ONLY=0" # Optional: set to 1 to isolate ROS message communication to the host system only
     env_file: *env_file
     privileged: true
     restart: unless-stopped